 So basically, if you drink or inhale enough coolant, you might screw up your brain, your heart might fail, you could lose feeling in part of your face, get a twitchy eye, lose your hearing, suffer kidney failure, get blurry vision, and, if you’re pregnant, potentially develop birth defects in your unborn child.
 Don’t drink or inhale coolant, then!

-The good news is that touching coolant or getting into your eye is relatively safe.
+The good news is that touching coolant or getting it into your eye is relatively safe.
 So there’s that

 Windshield Washer Fluid